absaw/Dynamic_Charts/README.md

 ### The database

-The data you'll be visualizing will be in a Postgres database, also configured in `compose.yaml`.
-Credentials to access this database will be provided in the following environment variables:
+The data I will be visualizing is in a Postgres database, also configured in `compose.yaml`.
+Credentials to access this database are confidential at the moment.
+But the file can be used to use another database and configure it.

 - `POSTGRES_HOST` provides the host
 - `POSTGRES_PORT` provides the port